-An abandoned railway has been given new life on Chicago’s west side.
-The 606 is an 2.7-mile elevated park and trail that was built on what was once an industrial train line.
+An abandoned railway has been given new life on Chicago’s northwest side.
+The 606 is a 2.7-mile elevated park and trail that was built on what was once an industrial train line.
 Today, the popular trail features a chain of street-level parks, scenic look-out points, an observatory, and public art installations.

 In addition to special events and programs throughout the year — from community bonfires and workouts to public art openings and astronomy nights — a few spots along The 606 not to miss include:

 This is the perfect spot for spectacular sunset views over the city.
 The observatory also hosts regular astronomy nights at The 606.
 1801 N. Ridgeway Ave.,Logan Square

 This half-acre park is loved by kids.
 It features a climbing web, spider sculpture, and a long sitting wall decorated with nature themes, created by neighbors in a series of workshops led by the Chicago Public Art Group.
 The park is one of many access points to The 606.
 1801 N. Albany Ave., Humboldt Park